A routine that works for you

 Keep motivated

-I can be quite hard to lose motivation when you don’t have colleagues asking where this and that is, or where work may be a little slower than usual.
+It can be quite hard to keep motivation when you don’t have colleagues asking where this and that is, or where work may be a little slower than usual.
 It’s time to pull out the To Do list!
 Make a bullet list each morning of what you want to get achieved that day and tick off as you go along.

 If possible, an office [to shut out the chaos & mess outside the door]